hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 The `consensusGetTopicInfoHandler` is responsible for handling the retrieval of information about a specific topic in the consensus service.
 It validates the transaction, checks if the topic exists and is not deleted, and retrieves the topic's information such as memo, running hash, sequence number, expiration time, admin key, submit key, auto-renew period, and auto-renew account.
 It also calculates the fees for the get topic info operation.

-todo check what will be validated here

-### consensusApproveAllowanceHandler

-The `consensusApproveAllowanceHandler` is responsible for handling the alliance of funds spent on submissions of messages to a topic with custom fees.
-It validates the transaction and calculates the transaction fees.

 ### consensusSubmitMessageHandler

-The `ConsensusGetInfoHandler` is responsible for handling the submission of messages to topics in the consensus service.
+The `consensusSubmitMessageHandler` is responsible for handling the submission of messages to topics in the consensus service.
 It validates the transaction, checks the topic existence and its submit key, and updates the running hash and sequence number of the topic.
+If the topic has any custom fees, it tries to assess the fees.
 It also calculates the fees for the submit message operation.

 ## Network Response Messages